alphagov/govuk-developer-docs/source/manual/covid-19-services.html.md

 question.
 Cookies have a limit of 4KB, so this approach could cause errors if the user submits large inputs.

-For the business volunteering form, we store the following for 2
+For both the business volunteering and vulnerable people forms, we store the following for 2
 hours:

 - the session id in an encrypted cookie